TessaMacNish/nextflow_pipeline_for_GATK_SNP_calling/README.md

 BAM - contains the bam files and the recalibration statistics

-Chr_GenomicsDB - contains the genomic databases
+Chr_GenomicsDB - contains the new or updated genomic databases

 VCF - contains the final VCF file